caseymcc/vs-tool/README.md

 1. Copy the folder <i>platform</i>\ from this repository to C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\Platforms\\<i>platform</i>\ (or the corresponding location where MSBuild exists on your system)
 2. To enable an existing solution to be built via vs-tool, create a a platform for it from Configuration Manager -> Active Solution Platform -> New... -> <i>platform</i>.
 3. To choose the toolchain to build with, edit the dropdown list at Project Properties -> General -> Platform Toolset.
+3. Choose python architecture installed, edit the dropdown list at Project Properties -> General -> Python Platform.
+If there is a 32/64 bit miss match link phase will fail as MSbuild will call the wrong version of tracker.exe.

 Setup for MinGW
 ---------------